onitecsoft/smarti.dock.js/README.md

 # smarti.dock.js

 JQuery dockable panel.
-When hidden it slides over content on mouseover.
+Can be docked to content or autoslide on mouseover when hidden.

 Using:
 include jquery.js